"Labour Mobility means that Canadians have the right to pursue a career in their chosen profession anywhere in the country."

-To make this happen, Nova Scotia has signed the Agreement on Internal Trade (AIT).
+To make this happen, Nova Scotia has signed the Canadian Free Trade Agreement (CFTA).
 Chapter 7 of this agreement allows professionals and tradespersons in regulated occupations to move between jurisdictions in Canada.
 The purpose of Chapter 7 is to make sure that any worker who is certified for an occupation in one province or territory is recognized as qualified and certified for that occupation as soon as they apply in any other province or territory, without having to take further training or examinations.

 Governments have given the regulatory authorities (also called regulators or regulatory bodies) the authority to both establish occupational standards and maintain public safety.
 Most of these regulatory bodies are independent of government.
 In Nova Scotia the RPL and Labour Mobility Unit works with regulatory bodies in the province to improve processes to recognize and certify workers.

 The Labour Mobility Coordinating Group – LMCG – which represents federal, provincial, and territorial governments, is a working group of the Forum of Labour Market Ministers (FLMM) and implements Chapter 7.
 The WorkersMobility.ca website provides clear information and resources related to labour mobility, including the following :